rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 **Note:** Be sure to include `super().get_param_names()` in the returned list to properly set the `super()` attributes.

+### Estimator Tags and cuML Specific Tags

+Scikit-learn introduced estimator tags in version 0.21, which are used to programmatically inspect capabilities of estimars.
+These includes items like sparse matrix support, need for positive inputs, among multiple other things. cuML estimators support _all_ of the tags defined by the Scikit-learn estimator developer guide, and will add support for any tag added there.

+Additionaly, some tags specific to cuML have been added.
+These tags allow for optimization of data generation besides testing (for example pipelines and HPO), and/or are specific to GPU data types.
+These are:

+- `X_types_gpu` (default=['2darray'])
+   Analogous to `X_types`, indicates what types of GPU objects an estimator can take. `2darray` includes GPU ndarray objects (like CuPy and Numba) and cuDF objects, since they are all processed the same by `input_utils`. `sparse` includes `CuPy` sparse arrays.
+ - `preferred_input_order` (default=None)
+   One of ['F', 'C', None].
+Whether an estimator "prefers" data in column-major ('F') or row-major ('C') contiguous memory layout.
+If different methods prefer different layouts or neither format is benefitial, then it is defined to `None` unless there is a good reason to chose either `F` or `C`.
+For example, all of `fit`, `predict`, etc. in an estimator use `F` but only `score` uses`C`.

 ### Estimator Array-Like Attributes

 Any array-like attribute stored in an estimator needs to be convertible to the user's desired output type.
 To make it easier to store array-like objects in a class that derives from `Base`, the `cuml.common.array_descriptor.CumlArrayDescriptor` was created.
 The `CumlArrayDescriptor` class is a Python descriptor object which allows cuML to implement customized attribute lookup, storage and deletion code that can be reused on all estimators.